Antonio Maria Ciocchi del Monte: Early years, ca. 1462–1503

-Antonio Maria Ciocchi del Monte was born in Monte San Savino sometime between late September 1461 and early September 1462.
-He was the son of Fabiano Ciocchi and Jacopa, daughter of Gaspare, whose family name is not known.
-His father dropped the surname "Ciocchi" taking "del Monte San Savino" as his surname (soon shortened to "del Monte").
+Antonio Maria Ciocchi del Monte San Savino was born in Monte San Savino sometime between late September 1461 and early September 1462.
+He was the son of Fabiano Ciocchi del Monte (Monte San Savino, 1421 - 1498) and wife Jacopa, daughter of Gaspare, whose family name is not known.
+His father dropped the surname "Ciocchi", taking "del Monte San Savino" as his surname (soon shortened to "del Monte").
 Antonio Maria Ciocchi del Monte was the uncle of Pope Julius III.

 As a young man, Ciocchi del Monte became a doctor of both laws.
 He then joined his older brother in Rome.
 He was soon appointed a consistorial advocate by the Roman Curia.
 His legal talents brought him to the attention of Pope Innocent VIII, who considered him a valuable advisor.
 Innocent VIII made him archpriest of Sant'Angelo in Vado, and, in 1492, archpriest of Arezzo.

 Ciocchi del Monte also found favor with Pope Alexander VI.
-On March 27, 1493, Alexander VI made him an auditor of the Roman Rota.
+On 27 March 1493 Alexander VI made him an auditor of the Roman Rota.
 In 1495, he was made rector of Sant'Agnese in Arezzo, and in 1496, provost of San Luciano near Monte San Savino.
 After spending time attending to his pastoral duties, he was recalled to Rome in 1498 and placed in charge of the daily operations of the Roman Rota.
 In July 1502, the pope put him in charge of all operations of the Roman Rota in the areas under the control of the pope's son, Cesare Borgia.
 He set up a judicial seat in Cesena.
 He was also made a protonotary apostolic at this time.
 In early 1503, Cesare Borgia elevated Ciocchi del Monte to the post of governor of Romagna.

 Bishop, 1503–11

-On August 4, 1503, he was elected Bishop of Città di Castello.
+On 4 August 1503 he was elected Bishop of Città di Castello.
 He was unable to take possession of this see, however, because it was claimed by Giulio Vitelli, backed by the force of arms of the powerful Vitelli family, even though Giulio Vitelli had been deprived of the office by Pope Alexander VI.
-Pope Julius II made Ciocchi del Monte governor of Cesena, and, on July 26, 1504, named him an auditor of the Apostolic Camera.
+Pope Julius II made Ciocchi del Monte governor of Cesena, and, on 26 July 1504, named him an auditor of the Apostolic Camera.
 The pope also confirmed that the diocese of Città di Castello belonged to Ciocchi del Monte and in June 1505, threatened to place Città di Castello under interdict.
-The city finally relented and Ciocchi del Monte took possession of the diocese in July 1505.
-He was consecrated as a bishop in San Pietro in Vincoli in Rome on January 4, 1506 by Tito Veltri di Viterbo, Bishop of Castro.
-On February 6, 1506, he was promoted to the metropolitan see of Manfredonia, occupying that office until May 30, 1511.
+The city finally relented, and Ciocchi del Monte took possession of the diocese in July 1505.
+He was consecrated as a bishop in San Pietro in Vincoli in Rome on 4 January 1506 by Tito Veltri di Viterbo, Bishop of Castro.
+On 6 February 1506 he was promoted to the metropolitan see of Manfredonia, occupying that office until 30 May 1511.